-Sugar free chocolate sponge
+Sugar free Chocolate Sponge

 Tip: By adding the wet ingredients FIRST and the dry ingredients SECOND, you avoid the flours sticking to the bottom.

-Fill the batter into two generously greased non stick baking tins (I used butter to grease the sides).
+Pour the batter into two generously greased non stick baking tins (I used butter to grease the sides).

 You can also line the sides with baking paper if you worry about the batter sticking!

 Bake in the oven for about 35 minutes or until you can insert and remove a toothpick without any crumbs sticking.

 Do not over-bake as the sponge will firm up as it cools.

 Now on to the sugar free frosting!
 I decided on a rich ganache instead of a chocolate buttercream frosting, because when you're making a grown-up cake, you may as well pull out all the stops.

 Warm the heavy whipping cream in a pan and heat it, but do not boil.